 The longer handle and heavier weight make this suitable for men with larger hands.

-The barber pole design is a mixed bag – some say it provides good grip while others say it was slippery.
+The barber pole design is a mixed bag – some say it provides excellent grip while others say it was slippery.

 Overall this is an excellent DE and versatile razor that will give experienced users a close shave when paired with a sharp blade like a Feather blade.